ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku.md

 Your files are now committed, let's deploy them to Heroku.

 <p class="info">
 Anytime you make changes to your project, you need to commit your files before pushing.
 You can refer back here to see how.
-There's no need need to run "git init" again.
+There's no need to run "git init" again.
 </p>

 <span id="deploying-your-app-to-heroku" class="anchor"/>